sfernando-BAEN/ELIXIR-A/README.md

 ### Step 3.
 Run the ELIXIR-A by clicking  ```Submit``` icon.
 ![Figure3](./Example/figures/Pharmacosphore.png)
-Output pharmacophores (yellow) have been generated and shown in VMD OpenGL Display window.
+Output pharmacophores have been generated and shown in VMD OpenGL Display window.
 ![Figure4](./Example/figures/Overlap1.jpg)
 Viewed by [Schrödinger Maestro](https://www.schrodinger.com/maestro).
 The dengue receptor is in gray.
 SARS-CoV pharmacophore cluster (red) show some similar binding activities to dengue pharmacophore cluster (green).